 Many behaviors of autism and ASD can be traced to visual inefficiencies and disorders.
 Because of this strong relationship between autism and ASD symptoms and vision developmental issues, vision therapy has played a key role in the treatment of autism and ASD.

 Vision therapy can reduce the frequency or intensity of many autistic and ASD behaviors.
 This may give your child more balance and more freedom to be who they are.
-By focusing on strengthening a child’s vision a correcting any errors in development, we can significantly reduce the frequency or intensity of ASD and autism visual symptoms and behaviors.
+By focusing on strengthening a child’s vision and correcting errors in development, we can significantly reduce the frequency or intensity of ASD and autism visual symptoms and behaviors.